oldstone-cc/PlaytimePlus/README.md

 > Originally created for the [Oldstone](https://oldstone.net) beta Minecraft server.
 Publicly available for all Project Poseidon servers.

 A Bukkit plugin for Project Poseidon (Minecraft Beta 1.7.3) that tracks player playtime and integrates it into chat messages.
-Includes item usage restrictions based on playtime thresholds.
+Includes item usage restrictions based on playtime thresholds, with AFK detection and admin bypass support.

 ## Features

 PlaytimePlus provides a straightforward way to track and display player activity:

 - **Automatic playtime tracking**: Records total playtime for each player across sessions
+- **AFK detection**: Excludes idle time from playtime tracking using Essentials integration
 - **Chat integration**: Shows playtime in chat messages (optional, configurable)
 - **Playtime commands**: `/playtime` and `/pt` to check your own or other players' playtime
 - **Item restrictions**: Prevent newer players from using specific items until they reach playtime thresholds
+- **Admin bypass**: Players with admin permission can bypass block placement restrictions
+- **Permission control**: Limit who can view other players' playtime
 - **Fully configurable**: Customize all messages, restrictions, and behavior via config file
 - **PermissionsEx integration**: Works with your existing permission system